II. Types of Data We Collect

 - Share data with third parties if the ABA and/or its assets (or a portion of its assets) are sold, assigned, transferred, or merged, or if the ABA undergoes some other change including a change to its corporate form as part of a bankruptcy proceeding or otherwise; information may be transferred as part of that transaction or change.

-- Share data with third parties to offer you products and services that may be of interest to you professionally or personally (e.g., business software solutions or member product discounts).
+- Share data with third parties to offer you products and services that may be of interest to you professionally or personally (e.g., membership renewal notices, products and services, business software solutions, or member product discounts).
+These third parties may include social media sites such as Facebook, LinkedIn, Twitter and others who may contact you with “targeted ads” relating to legal and other services.
 Users can request their information to be removed from such lists by contacting us, as set forth in the “Contact Information” section below.

 - Share data with third parties under other unanticipated situations, but only with your consent.